 Why Drop the Guilt?

-Equity training (also diversity, anti-oppression training) refers to teaching a three-fold form of awareness:
+Equity training (also Diversity and Inclusion or Anti-Oppression training) refers to teaching a three-fold form of awareness:

 - Privilege and disadvantage perpetuated by mainstream culture, most of the time without our conscious awareness (unconscious or implicit bias)

 - How to engage in a constant self-reflective effort to work towards equity in our everyday interactions amid diversity

 Equity work is a “labour of love,” an every day struggle to build loving and caring communities and places of work and in an awareness that the “playing field” is not level at all; that our differences matter in order to get acceptance, recognition and opportunities from mainstream society.

 Reflecting on our own privilege in an inequitable world is essential.

 We may have privilege of some form or another; by luck of birth, we may be placed in a system that creates suffering; we may not deserve everything we have…

 Becoming aware of this, may produce discomfort in us and may make us feel guilty, or disheartened, or angry.

 People with archetypal privileged identities (such as white males) may experience negative feelings when presented with this kind of evidence; especially when they have experienced disadvantage (such as growing up poor or in an abusive environment).

 On the flip-side, disadvantaged minorities may not want to be labeled “disadvantaged.”